1newstar/OracleScripts/Docs/sources/DeploymentMay2017.rst

 7. Run IO Terminal Adhoc Fix attached.
 (Or, see below.)
 #.
 Check USER folder as extracted from zip.
 #.
-For each user, generate a secure password and amend the script.
+For each user, generate a secure password and amend the script to use the password defined for each user in KeePass under Production->Services->UserName.
 #.
-Note the username/password combinations.
-#.
 Check the logs.
 #.
 Disable restricted session.
 #.
 Do a schema compare between PreProd and Live.
 #.
 Send results to Lead dev.
-#.
-Send username/password combinations to Windows (DevOps) support on the night - Yussuf, Andy W, etc.
 #.
 Send email - "I am finished! - please check".
 #.
 Delete restore point, when confirmation that all is well has been received.